 Building an Italian Export Armour 'Alla Inglese'

 For a basis, Dr. Capwell suggested the WS A2 currently residing in the Kunsthistorisches Museum in Vienna, Austria.
 It originally belonged to Friedrich I, Kurfürst von der Pfalz, often known as Frederick "the Victorious."
 The Friedrich harness is possibly the best preserved and near-complete example of such Italian export armour: symmetrical shoulders with besegews, longer cuirass skirt, smaller tassets, and a great bascinet.
 It was made in Milan about 1449/1450 by by Tomasso and Antonio Missaglia and two other armourers, Pier Innocenzo da Faerno and Antonio Seroni, with a few 'Alla Tedesca' [in a German style] modifications as required by a Count Palatine.
 According to Christopher Dobson in Alla Tedesca?
 Italian 'Gothic' Armour and the Export Trade, evidence of this can be seen in a number of redundant rivet holes.
 For example, there were holes corresponding with the traditional Italian method of using vertical straps to suspend the outer breastplate (plackart) from inner breastplate and back.
 It would appear the Friedrich had been modified prior to delivery to use a threaded bolt that moved in a short vertical slot cut into the outer breastplate, which allowed for a small amount of flexion.
 Additionally, the great bascinet was originally bolted to the inner breastplate and probably attached to the backplate with a strap and buckle.
 It was not until the mid-20th century that vertical straps and buckles were "restored" on the cuirass and bascinet.
 There are another pair of redundant holes beneath the neck for the attachment of internal leathers, which would have run down to the waist of the outer breastplate and restricted how much the two parts could articulate from side to side.
-2 The Friedrich also featured a number of other modifications from traditional Milanese style including asymmetrical arms and mail sabatons; it is impossible to know if the gauntlets were another point of variance, or not, as the ones now associated with it were not the originals.
+2 The Friedrich did have a number of other features common with the traditional Milanese style including asymmetrical arms and mail sabatons; it is impossible to know if the gauntlets were another point of variance, or not, as the ones now associated with it were not the originals.
 It is very interesting to consider that someone as important as Friedrich received a harness with 'off the peg' elements tailored to his requirements rather than a ‘bespoke’ one, made to measure, especially considering that he was known as for his exceptional height.

 Although the Germans preferred circular besagews, those seen on similar armours in England are often more or less rectangular, with slightly concave sides resembling a miniature pavise.
 The besagews also tended to be pointed directly to the arming doublet or mail, not hung from the pauldrons like those on the continent.
 For the reproduction harness, it was decided to copy the besagews from the funeral effigy of Sir John St. Loe, who died in 1447 and whose tomb was completed about 1450 in the Church of St. Andrew, Chew Magna, Somerset.